Overview

 Indonesia’s research agencies and the international development community have focused on promoting innovative farm technologies to improve catchment productivity.
 However, policy and market incentives have led to low adoption rates.

-Recent studies show that agricultural policies and decentralised administrative systems are contributing to permanent productivity declines in Indonesia’s upland catchments.
+Recent studies showed that agricultural policies and decentralised administrative systems are contributing to permanent productivity declines in Indonesia’s upland catchments.
 Policies and land allocation procedures accelerate agricultural expansion into forested catchments, encouraging land use practices that result in soil erosion, soil nutrient loss, flooding, landslides, sedimentation and biodiversity loss.

 In Indonesia, some 48 million people live in and around forest boundaries.
 Most rely on upland landscapes for their livelihoods and economic development, but the loss of agricultural productivity and ecosystem services is leading to increased poverty and food insecurity.